Toyota Celica: Sixth generation (T200; 1993)

 The fourth-generation convertible was introduced in 1994.
-Built off of the GT coupe, the conversion took place in the ASC facility in Rancho Dominguez, California.
+Based on the GT coupe, the conversion took place in the ASC facility in Rancho Dominguez, California.
 The vehicle arrived in the US as a partially assembled vehicle.
 At ASC, the roof was removed and a three-layer insulated and power-operated top was installed, producing a vehicle that was virtually water and windproof.

 Like its coupe and liftback siblings, the American GT convertible is ST204 with 5S-FE engine, while the Japanese Convertible and European GT cabriolet are the 3S-GE powered ST202.
 The Japanese market soft top Celica was offered as the base model Convertible Type X with either manual or automatic transmission, and the fully equipped automatic only Convertible.

+Facelift

-In August 1995, minor changes were given to all Japanese market Celica Liftback models, and the SS-III was added into the line up.
+In August 1995, minor changes were given to all Japanese market Celica Liftback models, and the SS-III was added to the line-up.
 All models received new rear combination lamps, and if fitted, the new style rear spoiler.
-The front drive models received new a front bumper design.
+The front wheel drive models received new a front bumper design.
+The base model SS-I got restyled 14-inch wheel covers.
 The SS-III came with standard Super Strut Suspension, power steering cooler, twin piston calipers, helical LSD, shorter steering ratio rack and side aerodynamic rocker panels.
-The GT-Four also got side rocker panels, restyled rear spoiler, and new alloys.
-In January 1996, facelift was given to the Japanese market Celica convertible.
+The GT-Four also got side rocker panels, restyled rear spoiler, and new 6-spoke alloy wheels.
+In January 1996, facelift was given to the Japanese market Celica Convertible.

-The 1996 Celica for export market received the same front restyling as the Japanese models, although the tail lights were untouched.
+The 1996 Celica for export market received the same front restyling as the Japanese models, although the tail-lights were untouched.
 The new front bumper has two smaller sections on each side of a smaller air dam as opposed to a single large air dam in previous models.
 Also new were optional side skirts to improve its aerodynamic efficiency, as well as a redesigned rear spoiler.
 The North American GT and Australian ZR models came with standard fog lights, and the ST and SX models without the optional fog lights had black grills fill in their place.

-To celebrate 25 years of Celica, the SS-I and SS-III Special Edition were released in Japan, and the 25th Anniversary ST Limited and GT convertible marked this occasion in the U.S. These Special Edition models have special emblems on the front fenders, and the inside on the rear view mirror hanger, and the name Celica was printed on the front seats as well.
+To celebrate 25 years of the Celica, the SS-I and SS-III Special Edition were released in Japan, and the 25th Anniversary ST Limited Liftback and GT Convertible marked this occasion in the US.
+These Special Edition models have emblems on the front fenders, and inside on the rear-view mirror hanger, as well as the name Celica embroidered on the front seats.